 To create a 3D model in SketchUp, you're constantly switching among the drawing tools, views, components, and organizational tools.
 In this article, you find several examples that illustrate ways you can use these tools together to model a specific shape or object.The examples illustrate a few of the different applications for creating 3D models in SketchUp: woodworking, modeling parts or abstract objects, and creating buildings.
 The examples are loosely ordered from the simple to the complex.

 Drawing a model in 3D is different from drawing an image in 2D.
-This introduction to drawing basics and concepts explains a few ways you can create edges and faces (the basic entities of any SketchUp model).
-You also discover how the SketchUp inference engine helps you place those lines and faces on your desired axis.
+This introduction to drawing basics and concepts explains a few ways you can create edges and faces, (the basic entities of any SketchUp model and also discover how the SketchUp inference engine can help.

 Getting started with SketchUp is easy, and we want to make sure that everyone, no matter their skill level, has all the information they need to begin creating their own awesome models.
 Whether you are new to modeling and using SketchUp for the first time, an experienced modeler already familiar with CAD software, or even a SketchUp Sage, we have all you need right here to get started making awesome 3D models.